lh3/bwa/README.md

 and copy the single executable `bwa` to the destination you want.
 The only dependency required to build BWA is [zlib][14].

+Since 0.7.11, precompiled binary for x86\_64-linux is available in [bwakit][17].
+In addition to BWA, this self-consistent package also comes with bwa-associated and 3rd-party tools for proper BAM-to-FASTQ conversion, mapping to ALT contigs, adapter triming, duplicate marking, HLA typing and associated data files.

 ##Seeking helps

 The detailed usage is described in the man page available together with the